Unfair Prejudice Claim: Shareholder Disputes

 Legal framework:

-In jurisdictions like England and Wales, legal provisions, such as Section 996 of the Companies Act 2006, provide a statutory basis for minority shareholders to bring a claim for unfair prejudice.
+In jurisdictions like England and Wales, legal provisions, such as Section 996 of the Companies Act 2006, provide a statutory basis for members of a company to bring a claim for unfair prejudice.
 This legal remedy allows minority shareholders to seek redress from the courts when they believe that their rights have been unfairly compromised.

 Making an unfair prejudice claim